ceharvs/transplant2mongo/README.md

 cd transplant2mongo
 ```

+Make sure MongoDB is running on your system:

+#TODO Insert intructions on running MongoDB here

 Edit `Makefile` to:
 * Specify location of database client, data source, and database name
-* Specify the COMPONENTS (decesed donor, thoracic, liver, etc.) that need to be imported, base this off of the files you have access to
+* Specify the COMPONENTS (deceased donor, thoracic, liver, etc.) that need to be imported, base this off of the files you have access to

 Run the Makefile to populate the database
 ```